ldaptools/ldaptools/docs/en/tutorials/Creating-LDAP-Objects.md

 ```

 This contains several parameters.
 All parameters start and end with a percentage symbol.
 The `%firstname%` and `%lastname%`
 parameters will populate their value with their corresponding attribute name.
 However, `%somedomain%` and `%OUPath%` do
 not correspond to a known attribute, so the parameter must be defined.
 It will be filled in with `foo.bar` and
 `OU=Sales,OU=Departments`, respectively.
-With the OU/container value, the parameter must be explicitly specified it cannot
-currently be the value of one of the object's attributes.

 There is also a special parameter for `%_domainname_%` and `%_defaultnamingcontext_%` when creating LDAP objects.
 The
 `%_domainname_%` will resolve to the fully qualified domain name of the connection in the current context (ie.